carlosivanr/hugo_website/content/guides/anova/2021-05-18-welchs-anova/index.en.markdown

 ## 6     2     14
 ```

-### Perform ANOVA Tests {#tests}
+### Perform ANOVA tests {#tests}
 <!-- -----------------------TABS---------------------------------- -->
 {{< tabs tabTotal="2" tabID="1" tabName1="jmv" tabName2="rstatix"  >}}

 <!-- -----------------------Tab 1---------------------------------- -->
 {{< tab tabNum="1" >}}
 The following code chunk demonstrates how to code a Welch's ANOVA in R with the jmv package.
 The jmv approach uses the exact same function as the Fisher's approach in one-way ANOVA and can take many of the same options to produce plots and conduct tests of normality and equality of variance (homogeneity of variance or homoscedasticity) with the `norm = TRUE` and `eqv = TRUE` options.
-Games-Howell post-hoc tests are produced by setting `phMethod = 'gamesHowell'`.
+Games-Howell post hoc tests are produced by setting `phMethod = 'gamesHowell'`.

 ```r
 library(jmv)